Space

 Star chart with 1 star labeled and red hashmarks for asteroid.

-On the night of March 24, 2023, you might be able to see the space rock’s motion in real time through a telescope.
+On the night of March 24, 2023, you could have seen the space rock’s motion in real time through a telescope.
 Around 11 p.m.
-CDT (4 UTC March 25) on that date, asteroid 2023 DZ2 will be passing close to reference star HIP 45578.
+CDT (4 UTC March 25) on that date, asteroid 2023 DZ2 passed close to reference star HIP 45578.
 Illustration via Eddie Irizarry/ Stellarium.

-Bottom line: Newly discovered asteroid 2023 DZ2 will safely pass Earth at less than half the distance between the moon and Earth on March 24-25, 2023.
-People with telescopes should be able to spot the visitor.
+Bottom line: Asteroid 2023 DZ2 safely passed Earth at less than half the distance between the moon and Earth on March 24-25, 2023.
+People with telescopes were able to spot the visitor.

 Posted